simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 Sikhim is called the land of lightning.
 Of course, lightning also occurs here but is it not simpler to call it "the land of future steps"?
 For it would be difficult to imagine a better threshold to the mysteries of the future than this unexplored, rarely penetrated country of rocks and flowers.

 As behind a tiny silver apple on a saucer, do the hills and steps of the Himalayas reveal themselves.
 Hundreds, perhaps more, are the monasteries in Sikhim, each crowning the top of a summit.
 A small temple in Chakong; a big suburgan and monastery in Rinchenpong.
 Upon the next mountain appears gleaming white Pemayangtse, still higher, Sanga Chöling.
-Tashiding is almost unseen.
+Tashi-ding is almost unseen.
 On the other side of the valley is Daling and opposite Robling and still nearer Namtse.
 For a distance

 <a id="67">**67 SIKHIM**</a>